 Sebum is made in the sebaceous glands, which are in skin pores on the face, neck, chest, upper back and upper arms.
 In adolescence, hormonal changes cause the sebaceous glands to get bigger, increase in number and make more sebum.

 If there’s too much sebum, it can clog up the skin pores, along with normal dead skin cells.
 Bacteria can get trapped and grow in the pores, which can cause redness and swelling.
 This is the start of acne.

 People with oily skin can be more prone to acne.
 Oil-based cosmetics and hair oil and grease can make acne worse.

 Though acne is most common in teenagers, adults can get acne even into their 40s.

 Acne can range from a small pimple to a large painful cyst:

 - Pimple: this is a small red bump, sometimes filled with pus.

-- Whitehead: this is when the bump is clear and just contains sebum.
+- Whitehead: this is when the bump is clear or white and just contains sebum.

 - Blackhead: this is a small black bump, caused by the build-up of oil and dead skin.